-- Internal expertise: with inputs from functional and geographical experts; - External stakeholder engagement: investors are engaged on human rights and other ESG subject areas through regular meetings, including an annual shareholder meeting.
-Kraft Heinz also proactively and reactively engages with NGOs as well as conducts in-person meetings on selected issues; and - Quantitative data: including information from the Kraft Heinz Ethics & Compliance internal helpline, the Modern Slavery prevalence index, and third-party proprietary data.
+- Internal expertise: with inputs from functional and geographical experts; - External stakeholder engagement: investors are engaged in human rights and other ESG subject areas through regular meetings, including an annual shareholder meeting.
+Kraft Heinz also proactively and reactively engages with NGOs, conducts inperson meetings on selected issues and, in 2023, became a member of AIM-Progress (a forum of leading Fast Moving Consumer Goods companies which exists to enable and promote responsible sourcing practices); and - Quantitative data: including information from industry-wide audits conducted by the 'Sedex' platform, country-specific risk data from the World Bank, factory profile data the Kraft Heinz Ethics & Compliance internal helpline, the Modern Slavery prevalence index, and third-party proprietary data.